skagankose/ada_fall_2017/index.md

 **Solar Photovolataic**: SunPower Corporation is first, it is a solar panel supplier based in San Jose, CA and is a subsidiary from Total.
 This company is known for their highly performant solar panel.
 Then comes the multinational US company IBM and the Japanese company Sharp.

-**Solar Thermic**: SunPower Corporation is also first for the thermic solar panel followed closely by Abengoa which is a spanish company.
-It confirms the fact that Spain arrives 4th in the ranking for solar termic panels.
+**Solar Thermic**: SunPower Corporation is also first for the thermic solar panel followed closely by Abengoa which is a Spanish company.
+It confirms the fact that Spain arrives 4th in the ranking for solar thermic panels.

 **Wind**: The multinational US company GE active in many energy sector is the first patent company for wind.
-Vestas which is a danish company is 3nd.
+Vestas which is a danish company is 3rd.
 The latter is only active in wind energy and is highly responsible for the good ranking for Denmark in that area.

 **Hydro**: Caterpilar dominate the market in terms of Hydro patents.
 Even if their main area is construction machine, they also provide equipments for hydropower plants.

 **Tidal and Wave**: The market is shared by many companies in that sector and we can note that none of them are multinational but specialised in this sector.
-Many of them started their invesments in 2015/2016.
+Many of them started their investments in 2015/2016.
 Therefore we can conclude that this area has a big potential.
 The first company (Ocean Power technology) is from the US, the second (Voith) is from Germany and the third is the National Taiwan University.

 **Carbon Capture**: this sector is dominated by Samsung.
 We can note that they provided most of the patents in the past 2 years (2015/2016).
-Therefore we can conclude that they are inversting a lot in that technology and are expected to grow even more in that sector.
+Therefore we can conclude that they are investing a lot in that technology and are expected to grow even more in that sector.
 The same conclusion can be drawn for the japanese company Toshiba who started to invest in Carbon Capture in 2014.

 # 2.2.
 FinTech Patents Analysis